-Object Shop is a retail shop selling the work of makers and designers located within our William Street gallery.
+Object Shop is the Australian Design Centre's retail shop.
+In the shop we sell handmade craft and design by Australian makers.
 Opening hours Tuesday - Saturday, 11am - 4pm.

 Keep an eye on our social media to see dates for markets and VIP shopping nights.